zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Trade<br>
 Rate Limit (NEW): 50times/2s

 This endpoint submit cancellation for multiple orders at once with given ids.
+It is suggested to use order-ids instead of client-order-ids, so that the cancellation is faster, more accurate and more stable.

 ### HTTP Request